kvasdopil/ui-gen/README.md

 10. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
 11. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
 12. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
+13. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start

 ### Example Prompts